datalogics/pdf-rest-api-samples/README.md

 <br>

-Get started quickly with our "1 Minute to REST, Easy" guarantee, trust in high quality Adobe® technology, and keep costs to a minimum with the best fit plan for every business application (including a generous free plan).
+Get started quickly with our [API Lab](https://pdfrest.com/apilab/) web app, trust in high quality Adobe® technology, and keep costs to a minimum with the best fit plan for every business application (including a generous free plan).

 <br>